Main Logo Farm House

 I am not a creator.
 The images already exist.
 I simply find the ones that speak to my feelings and share them.

 Subject matter varies depending on my emotions.
 Although I have studied painting and sculpture, I find photography is the most honest and direct way to express myself.
-I believe there is no such thing as bad light—all it takes is imagination.
+I believe there is no such thing as "bad light"—all it takes is imagination.

 For me, walking around with a camera in hand is pure joy.
 Everything else fades away—my eyes become fully attuned to the elements, whether natural or man-made.
 When I look through the viewfinder and frame an image, a beautiful sensation sweeps through me.

 Some of my photos feel incomplete until I fine-tune them through editing—like sketches waiting for their final lines.
+Do my images evoke tranquility or energy?
+I let the viewer's feelings decide.

 My studies include: